GLOBAL MARKETS-Biden transition and vaccine hopes drive up stocks, oil and bitcoin

 Asia-Pacific shares outside Japan .MIAPJ0000PUS had ticked up 0.4%.
 Australia's S&P/ASX 200 .AXJO was 1.26% stronger, touching its highest level in almost nine months, with energy stocks leading the pack there.

-Seoul's Kospi .KS11 was 0.6% higher as was Hong Kong's Hang Seng .HSI which rose 0.4%.
-China blue-chips .CSI300 were an outlier however, edging down 0.6%, as investors booked profits following recent strong gains.
+Chinese blue chips .CSI300 were an outlier among positive Asian shares, edging down 0.6%, as investors booked profits following recent strong gains.

-Some analysts say a Biden presidency, which could mean more negotiation room for Washington and Beijing, would not make a big difference for China's equities market, as they expected little change in broad U.S. policy towards China.

-The progress made on COVID-19 vaccines, which had underpinned Wall Street overnight, helped keep risk appetite elevated as it boosted optimism about a quicker revival for the global economy.

 RISK ON

+The progress made on COVID-19 vaccines helped drive risk appetite, as investors looked past short-term economic pain from the pandemic to a brighter 2021.

+The South African rand ZAR= and the Russian rouble RUB= extended this week's winning run.
+MSCI's index of emerging markets equities .MSCIEF held the 32-month high reached in the previous session.

-The New Zealand dollar NZD=D4 was among the currency gainers, rising as much as 0.9% to a two-year high of $0.6986 as its central bank said house prices, which have been storming higher this year, could be included in its inflation basket.
+The New Zealand dollar NZD=D4 was also among the currency gainers, rising as much as 0.9% to a two-year high of $0.6986 as its central bank said house prices, which have been climbing higher this year, could be included in its inflation basket.

-The euro EUR= was gaining towards $1.19 again and the dollar index =USD, which tracks the greenback against a basket of six major rivals, nudged down to 92.242. /FRX
+The euro EUR= was gaining towards $1.19 again and the dollar index =USD, which tracks the dollar against a basket of six major currencies, nudged down to 92.242. /FRX

-Bitcoin BTC=BTSP hit $19,000 for the first time in nearly three years, homing in on its all-time high of just under $20,000 as demand for assets perceived as resistant to inflation grows.
+Bitcoin BTC=BTSP broke past $19,000 for the first time in nearly three years, as demand for assets perceived as resistant to inflation grows.

-Also spurred on by the vaccine hopes, oil reached levels not seen since before the coronavirus began to spread rapidly in March and decimated demand.
+Also spurred on by the vaccine hopes, oil reached levels not seen since before the coronavirus pandemic began to spread in March.

 "Progress on developing and distributing a vaccine de-risks the path back to normal for oil markets," said Stephen Innes, chief global markets strategist at financial services firm Axi.

-Adding to the positive near-term tone in markets was better than expected economic news from Germany, where gross domestic product grew by a record 8.5% in the third quarter as household spending recovered.
-The reading marked an upward revision to an earlier flash estimate of 8.2% growth.

-The Ifo institute's survey of business morale pointed to fears of a recession to come, however, as the business climate index fell to 90.7 from a downwardly revised 92.5 in October.
+Amid the gains on Tuesday, however, were some reminders of how the COVID-19 pandemic is inflicting economic pain.
+Germany's gross domestic product grew by a record 8.5% in the third quarter, but the Ifo institute's survey of business morale pointed to fears of a recession to come as the index fell to 90.7 from a downwardly revised 92.5 in October.

+The Turkish lira TRY= fell almost 1.5% to trade at 7.9899 per dollar, its weakest since Nov.
+11, as new coronavirus restrictions began and investors look for signs of sustained central bank support.

 In the bond markets, the yield on the U.S. benchmark 10-year notes US10YT=RR rose slightly to 0.87% as did those on most European government bonds.
-Germany's 10-year yield was up 1 basis point to -0.57% in early trade.
+Germany's 10-year yield was up 1 basis point to -0.58% in morning trade.
 DE10YT=RR

 Global currencies vs. dollar http://tmsnrt.rs/2egbfVh